anucvml/vidat/doc/design_notes.md

 ## Main Classes

-* **Annotation Types**: Various classes representing each annotation type.
-Responsible for holding attributes, overlaying (drawing) the annotation on a video frame, and basic operations for modifying the annotation.
+* `ObjectBox`, `PoylgonRegion`, `Skeleton`, `VidSegment`: Various classes representing each annotation type.
+Responsible for holding attributes, overlaying (drawing) the annotation on a video frame, and basic operations for interacting with and modifying the annotation.
 * `AnnotationContainer`: Holds all the annotations for a given video including frame-level and video-level annotations.
 * `LabelConfig`: Stores configuration of labels (e.g., object names and colours).
 * `ANUVidLibPreferences`: Stores preferences for the annotation tool (e.g., state of GUI checkboxes).